Profile

 TCG Editor/Senior Writer

 Marvel Snap, Hearthstone and Magic: The Gathering were some of the TCGs I wrote about and edited content for.
-Credit: Second Dinner, Activision-Blizzard and Wizards of the Coast.
+Images via Second Dinner, Blizzard Entertainment and Wizards of the Coast/Remix for CBR

-Comic Book Resources (CBR) brought me on specifically to launch a new section dedicated to trading card games (TCGs) for Independently built CBR's TCG coverage into a flourishing section.
-As the TCG Senior Writer/Editor, I developed a team of 10 TCG writers, focusing extensively on turning inexperienced writers into productive team members and regular contributors.
+Comic Book Resources (CBR) brought me on specifically to launch a new section dedicated to trading card games (TCGs).
+I developed a flourishing team of 10 TCG content writers alongside writing and self-publishing my own articles, optimising every piece for SEO and Google Discover and creating high-quality images in Photoshop.

 AstraZeneca